-Earning a Master of Business Administration in Healthcare Management online from the University of Texas at Tyler was every bit the eye-opening experience Dwight Akerman expected.
+Earning a Master of Business Administration with a Concentration in Healthcare Management online from the University of Texas at Tyler was every bit the eye-opening experience Dwight Akerman expected.

 Akerman, who graduated with a 4.0 GPA in December 2016, is vice president and global head of professional affairs for Alcon Laboratories, a leading eye care company headquartered in Fort Worth, Texas.
 He also practiced optometry for 10 years in New York City and St. Louis before he moved over to the business side of the industry in 1990.

 “For me to add greater value to the organization, I needed a more formal education, which I did receive from the University of Texas at Tyler,” Akerman said.
 “Now, I feel much more confident in my contributions to the organization.
 The MBA helped me round out and formalize my knowledge in many key areas of business, such as finance, strategy and marketing, which allows me to more fully participate in critical business decisions.”

 Akerman, 61, earned a doctorate from Illinois College of Optometry in 1980.
 That was the last time he was enrolled in a university-level course until 2015.